-With over 10 years of experience helping Manufacturing companies implement CRM solutions, I figured it was time to put together a 3-part blog series around how I would approach these challenges if I were calling the shots at a Manufacturing organization.
-Naturally, I’m biased to best in breed CRM platforms that I trust, so I’ve given this series the namesake:
+I have over 10 years of experience helping manufacturing companies implement CRM solutions.
+I’ve put together a 3-part blog series around how I would approach things if I were calling the shots at a manufacturing organization.
+Naturally, I’m biased to CRM platforms that I trust, so I’ve given this series the namesake:

-- Part 1: Getting your Team Ready for Success
+- Getting your Team Ready for Success

-- Part 2: User Adoption – You can’t spell it without E.R.P
+- User Adoption – You can’t spell it without E.R.P

-Part 1: Getting your Team Ready for Success with Salesforce
+Part 1: Getting your Team Ready for Success with Salesforce for Manufacturing

 Back to the point, what should you do first as you start your Salesforce journey?

-- Assemble the CRM Task Force:
+Assemble the CRM task force:

 Focus on the high-level business processes that need to be represented.
 Like you’d rely on a contractor during a home remodel, let the Salesforce implementation experts worry about how to best handle the finer details.
 For example, we need our CRM to handle “lead capture and distribution” or “deal management in relation to Manufacturing Reps”.

-- Why do I have to wait 2 days to get a Year-to-date Sales report for one of my Accounts
+- Why do I have to wait 2 days to get a Year-to-date Sales report for one of my Accounts?

-- Involve a Partner
+Involve a partner.

 Part 2 of the Blog Post Series “Salesforce for Manufacturing”: